 With us, you’ll take a position on both markets using CFDs.

 Trading indices vs forex: which market is better for beginners?

 For example, during Covid-19, there was a large drop in most sectors as a result of the lockdown before they saw a rebound.
-One of those markets affected were tech stocks, which proved to be resilient during the period.
-If you took a long position on the NASDAQ 100 Tech Index (US Tech 100), which contains the 100 largest US tech stocks, you probably would’ve made a profit during that period.
+One of those markets affected were tech shares, which proved to be resilient during the period.
+If you took a long position on the NASDAQ 100 Tech Index (US Tech 100), which contains the 100 largest US tech shares, you probably would’ve made a profit during that period.

-Forex trading tends to be the preferred market by experienced traders, as it is more complex in comparison to indices trading.
-You must ensure that you know how to trade forex, have a good grasp of the method you’re going to use and a solid trading strategy before you get exposure.
+Forex trading tends to be the preferred market by professional traders, as it is more complex in comparison to indices trading.
+You must ensure that you know how to trade forex, have a good grasp of the method you’re going to use and have a solid trading strategy before you get exposure.

 As a beginner, it's important to supplement your knowledge before you start trading with real money.
 You can use IG Academy – a self-learning hub, complete with comprehensive trading resources – to help you learn at your own pace.

 Beginners are encouraged to open a demo account thereafter.
 This is a simulated market environment that aims to recreate the experience of ‘real’ trading as closely as possible.

 You’ll get a feel for how different products and financial markets work without the risk of losing any real money, so that you can explore and experiment using different trading strategies with confidence while familiarising yourself with the IG platform.